mgoldcoin/mgold/waves-full-node/configuration.md

 # Waves

-In the master branch there is a code with functions that is under development.
 The latest release for each network can be found in the [Releases section](https://github.com/wavesplatform/Waves/releases), you can switch to the corresponding tag and build the application.

 [How to configure Waves node](https://docs.wavesplatform.com/waves-full-node/how-to-configure-a-node.html)